Building AI Agents with Flame and OpenAI/LangChain

 This makes it straightforward for agent frameworks like LangChain and CrewAI to support multi-tenancy and data isolation using Flame.

-, the client identifies the application (agent) to use and provides common data shared by all tasks in the session.
+The following code demonstrates creating a service session and submitting a task to it.
+When creating a session via flamepy.service.Session, the client identifies the application (agent) to use and provides common data shared by all tasks in the session.
 We’ll introduce how to build and deploy an application in Flame in the following section.

 # Each session is completely isolated

-session = await flame.create_session("openai-agent", b"You are a weather forecaster.")
+session = Session("openai-agent", ctx=MyContext(prompt="You are a weather forecaster."))

 # First task of the session